Skip to main content

 (5) Reissuing lost or damaged warrants.

-(B) The department shall report to the state board of education annually on the operation of the program, including at least the following information:
+(B) The department will report annually on the operation of the program, including at least the following information:

 (1) Number of students utilizing a scholarship;